Gareth.T

 Gareth.
-T, born Gareth Tong Ling-shan (湯令山, born 30 December 1999), is a Hong Kong singer-songwriter and record producer.
+T, born Gareth Tong Ling-shan (湯令山 (tong^{1} ling^{6} saan^{1}), born 30 December 1999), is a Hong Kong singer-songwriter and record producer.
 He is known for his blend of R&B, pop, and soul music, often incorporating English and Cantonese lyrics.
 Gareth.
 T gained prominence through his distinctive musical style, honest songwriting, and online presence, leading to a record deal with Warner Music Hong Kong.

 Early life and education

 Gareth Tong was born on 30 December 1999 in Hong Kong.
 His interest in music began at a young age; he reportedly started playing piano at age three, followed by violin, cello, guitar, and drums.
 He attended Po Leung Kuk Choi Kai Yau School in Kowloon.
 He later studied at Berklee College of Music in Boston, Massachusetts, majoring in songwriting and production.

 Career

 Gareth.
 T initially gained a following by sharing his original music and covers on social media platforms like Instagram and YouTube.
-His unique blend of R&B and pop, combined with his raw and honest lyrical approach, quickly resonated with listeners.
 He is noted for self-producing much of his early work.

 He signed with Warner Music Hong Kong in 2020.
 His debut single under the label was "boyfriend material."
 He continued to release successful tracks, including "honest" (featuring Moon Tang), which became a major hit with over 17 million streams on Spotify.

 In 2022, Gareth.
-T released his debut album, gareth.t 2.0.
+T released his debut album, to be honest.
 The album continued to explore his signature sound, blending R&B, pop, and soul.
-He performed his first headlining concert, "The CUTIE Tour," in 2022, which quickly sold out.
+He performed his first headlining concert, "The CUTIE Tour," in 2022.
 He has collaborated with various artists, including Dear Jane and his former girlfriend, Moon Tang.